 Scholarly Commons Citation

 Jordan, Emma Coleman, "The Federal Reserve and A Cascade of Failures: Inequality, Cognitive Narrowness and Financial Network Theory" (2015).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1483.
+1483.